Star Trek: The Role Playing Game: Reception

 Russell Clarke reviewed Star Trek: The Role Playing Game for White Dwarf #58, giving it an overall rating of 9 out of 10, and stated that "Star Trek the RPG is a worthy addition to the SF role-playing genre and I highly recommend it."

 William A. Barton reviewed Star Trek: The Role Playing Game, Second Edition in Space Gamer No. 71.
 Barton commented that "second edition Star Trek: The Role Playing Game is an even better avenue to gaming the final frontier than its predecessor.
 Those who own the original won't need this edition to continue to play, as both are compatible, but will certainly find enough new material that they won't be sorry for buying it.
 If you haven't yet tried ST:RPG - especially if you're new to SF roleplaying - I recommend this game over its competitors for ease of play, consistency, and sheer enjoyment."

 Steve Nutt reviewed Star Trek: The Role-Playing Game for the British games magazine Imagine, and stated that "The game places great emphasis on role-playing.
 If your group is hack and slash then they had better change their approach before they play Star Trek.
 After all, if you are Captain Kirk then you should act like him.
 The referee should also play the game in the spirit of Star Trek, with scenarios as wacky as you like.
 If the role-playing game is played like the film, then it is first class; if not, it could get rather bloodthirsty.
 It has to be pitched right."

+In Issue 37 of Abyss, Dave Nalle noted the simplicity of the rules, pointing out, "Because of the simplicity of the rules and the familiar topic, this could be a particularly good game for introducing new players to SF role-playing, though it may not serve so well for more demanding and experienced gamers."
+Nalle did not like how the game "tends to force players to follow certain professions and background, as laid out in the prior experience system."
+Nalle concluded that the game "has its share of flaws, but it comes close to achieving just what it should.
+It recreates the Star Trek environment very convincingly, repeating familiar background information, expanding and fleshing out the new setting, encouraging players to embark on new adventures rather than just reliving the adventures of the Enterprise and her crew."